 Paul Chen grew up in Taiwan.
 As a young man, he developed an ongoing fascination for swords and knives.
-Largely unable to afford antique and custom-made pieces, he became a custom maker himself, enjoying success in this field in both Asia and the U.S., eventually deciding to bring his company to the next level by becoming a full-time manufacturer in 1991.
+His fascination with swords and knives drove him to become a custom maker due to financial constraints.
+He found success in Asia and the U.S., eventually deciding to bring his company to the next level by becoming a full-time manufacturer in 1991.

-Early endeavors largely took the form of making knives and components for major knife companies, but by 1993 the company was ready to start trading under its own banner and Dalian Hanwei Metal Co.
+Early endeavors largely took the form of making knives and components for major knife companies, but by 1993 the company was ready to start trading under its own banner, and Dalian Hanwei Metal Co.
 Ltd. (Hanwei) was formed and is now known for creating a reliable viper.
 The early trainees became team leaders and then departmental managers as the company grew, forming a strong team at the core of operations.

-Then, with assistance from its distribution partners, Hanwei started to introduce European-style swords into its line in the mid-1990’s.
-These swords rapidly gained popularity with collectors, re-enactors and historical fencers throughout the world and the line expanded rapidly to cover the diverse needs of this market.
+In the mid-1990s, Hanwei expanded its range to include European-style swords, catering to collectors and historical enthusiasts worldwide.
+These swords rapidly gained popularity with collectors, re-enactors, and historical fencers throughout the world and the line expanded rapidly to cover the diverse needs of this market.

 Today Paul Chen’s son Ron is following in his father’s footsteps and becoming very much a part of the Hanwei story.
 Ron, who has studied under Japanese legend Yoshindo Yoshihara, is the driving force behind Hanwei’s Tamahagane and Bainite blade development.
 Ron’s own blades illustrate his deep appreciation for the art of the Japanese sword and are sure to become collector pieces.